whtiehack/obsidian-git-auto-commit/README.md

 English | [中文](README_zh.md)

-An Obsidian plugin that automatically commits vault changes to git.
+A lightweight Obsidian plugin that automatically commits vault changes to git. **Desktop only**.

+> **Design Philosophy**: This plugin stays minimal and focused.
+It does one thing well: automatic git commits.
+No bloat, no complexity—just simple, reliable version control for your notes.

 ## Features